t1cgAcademy/Web-Dev-101-Week-2-Assignment/README.md

 You will also create a button that will toggle between showing a photo and a video clip of your celebrity on youtube.

+## Extra tasks

+1. You will be creating a button that will delete the last row from the movieTable
+2. You will be creating a message board with post functionality
+3. You will add the ability to delete individual posts on click

 ### Tips:

 Remember your sanity check!
 It is always important to make sure that your files are